jarviscanada/jarvis_data_eng_DavidTrumble/hadoop/README.md

 ### Hive and Hive-QL
 Apache Hive is a data warehouse software project built on top of Apache Hadoop for providing data query and analysis.
-Hive gives an SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.
+Hive gives an SQL-type interface to query data stored in various databases and file systems that integrate with Hadoop.